Quick Start

 To start using Kubedoop, you need to meet the following requirements:

-kubectl get pods -n operator
+kubectl get pods -n operators

 Create Namespace

-Create a namespace for hive to deploy the hive cluster:
+Create a namespace for Hive to deploy the Hive cluster:

 kubectl create ns hive